Decent work and the digital economy: A developing country perspective on employment impacts and standards in online outsourcing, crowdwork, etc.

 - China, Asia, United States, EU28

 - professional services

 - Online moderately skilled click work, Online platform-determined higher-skilled work, Online client-determined specialist work, Online contestant specialist work

-- worker demographics, income, health and safety, skills and skills development, motivation, employment status, employability and career progression
+- worker demographics, income, health and safety, motivation for platform work, employment status, skills and employability

 - Global Development Institute, SEED, University of Manchester (Research institute)